HerbCaudill/js-bootcamp/README.md

+﻿- Fork this repository to your own GitHub account
+- Submit your solution to each challenge as a pull request

+## Challenges

-﻿1.
-Write a program that prints "Hello, world!" in the console.
+1. Write a program that prints "Hello, world!" in the console.

     ```
     Hello, world